slint-ui/slint/docs/langref/src/concepts/file.md

 Both `MyButton` and `MyApp` are components. `Window` and `Rectangle` are built-in elements used by `MyApp`. `MyApp` also re-uses the `MyButton` component as two separate elements.

 Elements have properties, which you can assign values to.
-Here the first `MyButton` element has a property `text` that we assign a string constant "hello" to.
-You can assign expressions using other properties as well.
-Slint will re-evaluate properties when any of the properties they depend on change, which makes the user-interface reactive.
+Here we assign a string constant "hello" to the first `MyButton`'s `text` property.
+You can also assign entire expressions.
+Slint will re-evaluate the expressions when any of the properties they depend on change, which makes the user-interface reactive.

 You can name elements using the `:=` syntax: